TransNAS-TSAD: Harnessing Transformers for Multi-Objective Neural Architecture Search in Time Series Anomaly Detection: Methodology

-What sets TransNAS-TSAD apart is its adaptability.
+\paragraph{Adaptable and Robust Anomaly Detection} What sets \frameworkname{} apart is its adaptability.
 The model is not confined to a fixed number of reconstruction phases.
 Depending on the intricacy of the dataset, it can dynamically adjust, ensuring that even the most subtle anomalies are not overlooked.
-Moreover, the incorporation of adversarial elements, both in the two-phase and iterative approaches, ensures the model continually challenges itself, leading to more refined and accurate reconstructions.
-TransNAS-TSAD represents a significant advancement in the realm of time-series anomaly detection.
+Moreover, the incorporation of adversarial elements, both in the two-phase and iterative approaches, ensures the model continually challenges itself, leading to more refined and accurate reconstructions. \frameworkname{} represents a significant advancement in the realm of time-series anomaly detection.
 By amalgamating auto-regressive inference, adversarial mechanisms, attention modulation, and adaptive iterations, it offers a comprehensive solution, adept at detecting both overt and nuanced anomalies across varied time-series datasets.